anttijuu/L-T/README-EN.md

 ## Compiling and executing

-In this course **it is enought to study the source code**.
-Demos will be presented in the course teaching events.

 If you wish to try out compiling and executing the demos yourself, instructions can be found below.

 Compiling and running the demos require that you install the necessary compilers etc. for the languages: